aka The Abominable Snowman of the Himalayas

 Nevertheless, the film builds to an ending that is interesting and certainly different to the xenophobic confrontations with the alien in American films of the period.
 Peter Cushing (who played the same role in the original tv version) gives another of his perfectly-elocuted aristocratic performances and Forrest Tucker has fun as the barnstorming American.

-Val Guest’s other genre films include:- the comedy Mr Drake’s Duck (1951) about a duck that lays radioactive eggs; Hammer’s Nigel Kneale adaptations The Quatermass Xperiment/The Creeping Unknown (1955) and Quatermass 2/The Enemy from Space (1957); the end of the world film The Day the Earth Caught Fire (1961); some scenes of Casino Royale (1967); the science-fiction/pop music film Toomorrow (1970); and the Hammer prehistoric film When Dinosaurs Ruled the Earth (1970).
+Val Guest’s other genre films include:- the comedy Mr Drake’s Duck (1951) about a duck that lays radioactive eggs; Hammer’s Nigel Kneale adaptations The Quatermass Xperiment/The Creeping Unknown (1955) and Quatermass 2/The Enemy from Space (1957); The Full Treatment (1960) about a racing driver suffering psychopathic impulses; Life is a Circus (1960), a comedy involving a genie; the end of the world film The Day the Earth Caught Fire (1961); some scenes of Casino Royale (1967); the science-fiction/pop music film Toomorrow (1970); and the Hammer prehistoric film When Dinosaurs Ruled the Earth (1970).